The announcement declared on Wednesday is the greatest in the history of Indian mergers and acquisitions by a foreign investor or company.

 Figure: Retail e-commerce sales in India from 2016 to 2022 (in million U.S. dollars)

-The online business battle ahead ought to be less about the market share than about developing the market complex.
+The online business battles in future are less about the market share of a particular company and more about developing the market structure.

 The arrangement is additionally anticipated that would produce riches in hundreds of millions for the founders, investors and employees at Flipkart.

 Regardless of the acquisition, Walmart will keep the present administration of Flipkart.
 The Bengaluru group will answer to Marc Lore, CEO of Walmart’s US online business.
-In August 2016, Walmart had acquired Jet.com for $3.3 billion which was owned by Marc Lore.
+Moreover, in August 2016 Jet.com was acquired by Walmart for $3.3 billion which was owned by Marc Lore.

 To sum up, the Walmart-Flipkart deal is considered to give a significant boost to the Indian e-commerce sector whilst bringing in more rationality.